Eirik Moe Dahll-Larssøn

 The following January, Eirik found he was sick of writing things he didn't feel people could read.
 So he set out to write a novel that might actually be publishable, using a combination of ideas.
 After a year of writing and six months of editing and proofreading, he published In the Seraphim City, a futuristic crime/thriller.
 The book quickly garnered a host of excellent reviews.

 In December 2016, Eirik released his second novel; a horror/comedy called Rented Souls, which was also well received among critics.
-Rented Souls is the first book in a series, and Eirik is currently working on the second book in the series, Reaper Town, planned for release in December of this year.
+Its sequel, Reaper Town, was released in December of 2017.
+Another stand-alone novel, Beautiful Doom, is slated for release in August of 2019.